writethedocs/www/docs/conf/australia/2019/tickets.rst

 * Entry to all conference events and activities
 * Tea, coffee and snacks
-* Entry to social event
+* Entry to social event with light snacks and drinks
 * Wi-fi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue